MEET OUR TEAM

 |

 JULIE MADr.
-Julie Ma is Assistant Professor of Social Work at the University of Michigan-Flint.
+Julie Ma is Associate Professor at the University of Michigan-Flint.
 She completed her doctoral degree in social work at Michigan State University in 2015.
 Dr. Ma's primary research interests center around the effects of neighborhood and family processes on the well-being of children.
 Her research builds on her experience with parents of young children in disadvantaged contexts.
 Dr. Ma's current research focuses on the risks of neighborhood disorganization, parental corporal punishment and substance abuse on behavior problems and maltreatment in early childhood.

 |